 - Park in the shade!

 - Use a Mr. Heater Buddy Portable Heater.
-These simple propane heaters use disposable 1 lb propane bottles to provide quick and energy efficient while not draining your RV batteries.
+These simple propane heaters use disposable 1 lb propane bottles to provide quick energy efficiency while not draining your RV batteries.
 Please note!
-Be sure to provide proper ventiallation when using a propane heater indoors.
+Be sure to provide proper ventilation when using a propane heater indoors.

 Is There A Boondocking Etiquette?

 In one word, yes!
-If you plan to boondock with your RV, there are a few simple practices to follow to ensure that you and everyone around you is happy.
+If you plan to boondock with your RV, there are a few simple practices to follow to ensure that you and everyone around you are happy.

 In general, people boondock for solitude.
 That means they don’t want you to park right next to them.
 The exception is in some of the highly populated boondocking areas such as Quartzsite, AZ.
 Even then, try to be thoughtful and keep a considerate distance between you and the RV next to you.